buildspace/buildspace-projects/JS_DAO/en/Section_4/Lesson_2_Finalize_And_Celebrate.md

 ✅ built a dapp that lets people connect their wallet, get an NFT, see a DAO Dashboard where they can see other members + actually vote on proposals that are executed directly by your governance contract.

 I know it’s hard to believe, but you created a full-fledged DAO.
 I hope at the very least this project gave you a grasp on what a DAO is and how one works.
-There is of course more to a DAO then what we covered in this project here, stuff like tokenomics, running an actual community, planning your DAOs roadmap, etc — these are all things we haven't covered by hey I’m sure you’ll figure it out ;).
+There is of course more to a DAO then what we covered in this project here, stuff like tokenomics, running an actual community, planning your DAOs roadmap, etc — these are all things we haven't covered but hey I’m sure you’ll figure it out ;).

 ### **🤟 Your NFT!**